 • All entrance fees and reservations related to your Journey are included.
 Depending on our itinerary, this may include entrance fees to conservation units, community festivals & events, museums, and/or other cultural and natural sites.

-• Multiple First-aid Kits (on both the trail & inside of vehicles)
+• Multiple first-aid kits (both on the trail & inside of vehicles)

 • Daily communication with local authorities

-• Expedition Dossier (including itinerary, maps, routes, basic language guide, etc.; provided pre-departure)
+• Expedition Dossier (including itinerary, maps, routes, basic language guide, etc.; provided pre-trip)

-• GOGO journal & pens (provided upon arrival; because there will be nights without WiFi)
+• GOGO journal & pens (because there will be nights without WiFi;; provided upon arrival)

-• Shared digital folder with photos & videos taken by our crew during your Journey (provided post-trip)
+• Memory Card with photos & videos taken by crew during the Expedition (provided post-trip)

 Setting